 According to The Balance, a wage replacement ratio refers to the percentage of pre-retirement income a retiree needs during retirement.
 An example is when a couple assumes that they need an 80% wage replacement ratio in order to live their desired lifestyle in retirement.
 If this couple’s pre-retirement income was $100,000, the couple will only need $80,000 annually in retirement.

 The readjustment of how much a retiree plans to spend annually can be either an increase or decrease in his or her spending habits depending on the person.
 It is important to consider what health care expenses may be during retirement, that way the cost of it is incorporated into the appropriate wage replacement ratio.
-You want to ensure that regardless of how you plan to spend your money in retirement, you are prepared for future health care expenses and include them in your retirement planning.
+You want to ensure that regardless of how you plan to spend your money in retirement, you are prepared for future health care expenses.

-Health care costs in retirement have been and are on the rise.
+Health care costs in retirement are on the rise.
 As you age, you consume more health care.
 This is not only because you are getting older, but also because over time these expenses have risen at a faster rate than inflation.
-Once you have reached your 60s you should definitely begin to discuss health care costs in retirement.
+Once you have reached your 60s, you should definitely begin to discuss health care costs in retirement.
 This will allow you to estimate projected health care costs along with gauging your health status more accurately.

 While it is never too early to spark the the health care discussion pre-retirement, it is also important to keep in mind that the cost and other laws or factors about health care may be drastically different during your 30s, 40s, or 50s than the age at which you decide to retire.
 It is valuable to always be prepared and remain informed on what is happening in the health care world.

 When people are planning for the future, especially for health care expenses, they tend to focus on the worst case scenario.
 People fear that they will run out of money and because of this people tend to overestimate their financial needs.
 An example of this is the cost of long-term care.
-Long-term care includes nursing homes, assisted living facilities, and home health aide services which can all be very pricey.
+Long-term care includes nursing homes, assisted living facilities and home health aide services.
+All of which can be pricey.